Sabrina Carpenter: Influences

+Carpenter credits artists such as (left to right) Dolly Parton, Christina Aguilera, and Madonna as major musical influences.

 Songs of female pop artists such as Madonna, Britney Spears, Mariah Carey, and Christina Aguilera acquainted Carpenter with pop music.
-Carpenter named R&B as a genre that often influences her work, and cited Aguilera and Rihanna as major musical influences.
-She stated that Aguilera's 2002 song "Beautiful" helped her "showcase and develop [her] own voice".
+Carpenter named R&B as a genre that often influences her work, and cited Aguilera and Rihanna as early major musical influences.
+She has credited Aguilera's song "Beautiful" (2002) with helping her "showcase and develop [her] own voice".
 She has cited Taylor Swift and Lorde as her songwriting influences, while also taking inspiration from Beyoncé's genre-bending works.
 She claimed Swift's live performances and work ethic have inspired her.
-Carpenter has also named Aretha Franklin, Whitney Houston and Etta James as early musical influences.
+She has said that she listened to Dolly Parton's Heartbreaker "every morning" and has called Parton "one of [her] biggest idols".
+Carpenter has also named ABBA, Aretha Franklin, the Beatles, Whitney Houston, and Etta James as musical influences.
 She also shared admiration for Ariana Grande, being inspired by her live performances and the resilience and positivity she shares in her music.
 Carpenter's music and image have often been compared to Grande's by critics and the media.

 Musical styles

 Early in her career, Carpenter was described as a "teen pop singer".
 Later on in her career, Carpenter began to embrace pop music, with i-D writer Barry Pierce noting that after the release of Emails I Can't Send, she "can rightfully claim the title of fully fledged popstar".
 Variety writer Thania Garcia noted that while Carpenter was "considered a Disney princess for years, her transition from child actor to pop star [...] has been slow, steady and intentional".
 Carpenter felt that her transition from a Disney-star was hard, with Pierce noting that she has since had more autonomy over her work.
 Carpenter noted in an interview with Vogue that her "prior music put forth a facet of herself that she didn't feel was authentic at the time".
 Her stage presence has also been praised with Vogue writer Chelsea Sarabia noting that "as an artist and performer, [Carpenter] wields the full range of human expression as if it were an instrument of its own".

-Carpenter's albums contain elements of folk pop, acoustic, country, electropop and house music.
+Carpenter's albums often incorporate pop, dance, and R&B, with elements of folk-pop, acoustic, country, electropop, and house.
 Her albums post-Singular: Act I have delved into styles such as dance-pop, trap, hip-hop, and R&B. On her sound, Carpenter noted that her music has "elements of everything".
 In an interview with Variety in 2024, Carpenter noted that she felt separated from her albums pre-Emails I Can't Send, noting that it was "largely due to the shift in who I am as a person and as an artist, pre-pandemic and post-pandemic".
 Alex Hopper of American Songwriter remarked storytelling as a motif of Carpenter's songs.
 Carpenter's voice has been described as a soprano.